mbastcast/mid_bootcamp_project/README.md

           - KNN
 ### 2nd Round:
-Dropping columns with low correlation to target Dealing with outliers
+Dropping columns with low correlation to target, dealing with outliers and normalizing
-Normalizing

 Models i will use: